Skip to main content

 After surgery, you will be placed in a boot or cast to protect your foot and ankle.
 To make a full recovery, follow your doctor’s instructions, get plenty of rest, stay off your foot, ice, and elevate the foot as necessary.
 Most patients require a short course of physical therapy after the surgery.

 Full recovery from this surgery can take a few weeks to a few months.
-Our surgeons at Chelsea Foot and Ankle take your recovery very seriously, monitor our patients regularly with weekly follow up visits, and they support you through the entire process until you’re back on your feet and feeling great.
+Our surgeons at Chelsea Foot and Ankle take your recovery very seriously.
+They monitor our patients regularly with weekly follow-up visits and support you through the entire process until you’re back on your feet and feeling great.

 How Can You Prevent Morton’s Neuroma?